-Attachment 1 shows the geographical location of each fatal crash that occurred in North Dakota over the previous five-year period (2008-2012).
-The second map shows North Dakota's alcohol and drug-related serious injury and fatal crashes over that same time period.
-The maps show that motor vehicle fatalities in North Dakota occur more heavily in certain areas of the state including a segment that begins in south central North Dakota and extends northwest through the northwestern quadrant of the oil-producing counties.
+Attachment 1 shows the geographical location of each fatal crash that occurred in North Dakota over the previous five-year period (2009-2013).
+The map shows that motor vehicle fatalities in North Dakota occur more heavily in certain areas of the state including a segment that begins in south central North Dakota and extends northwest through the northwestern quadrant of the oil-producing counties.
 There are also clusters of fatalities along the I-29 corridor in eastern North Dakota extending north to south and on each of North Dakota's four Native American reservations (represented on the map by gray shading).
 The remainder of the fatalities occur largely in rural and sporadic locations.